Frequently Asked Questions

 - An extensive range of pro bono activities;

-- An integrated skills focused course, which follows cases from initial contact with the client through to trial and any appeal, and includes almost three times more Advocacy than required by the Bar Standards Board;
+- An integrated skills focused course, which follows cases from initial contact with the client through to trial and any appeal, and over twice as much Advocacy as required by the Bar Standards Board;

 - A choice of 11 options subjects, including three based on clinical pro bono work;